venki666/CpE476_demos/2023/yahboom/working_with_joy.md

 `$ls /dev/input/`

-Test Joy
+Test Joy:

 `$ sudo jstest /dev/input/jsX`

-Calibrate and re-map joy_stick
+Calibrate and re-map joy_stick:

-To install jstest enter the following command in the terminal `$ sudo apt-get install jstest-gtk`
+To install jstest enter the following command in the terminal

+`$ sudo apt-get install jstest-gtk`

 Once installed you can start jstest from your terminal by entering the following command below, or from your menu `$ jstest-gtk & `

-Play around and claibrate the joy_stick
+Play around and claibrate the joy_stick.

+Ros runs:

-Ros runs:run commands in seperate terminals
+run commands in seperate terminals

 `$ds4drv if it is not running already.`

 `$ roscore `